pingcap/docs-tidb-operator/en/backup-restore-cr.md

 * `spec.s3.region`: if you want to use Amazon S3 for backup storage, configure this field as the region where Amazon S3 is located.
 * `.spec.s3.bucket`: the name of the bucket of the S3-compatible storage.
 * `.spec.s3.prefix`: if you set this field, the value is used to make up the remote storage path `s3://${.spec.s3.bucket}/${.spec.s3.prefix}/backupName`.
+* `.spec.s3.path`: specifies the storage path of the backup file on the remote storage.
+This field is valid only when using Dumpling to back up data or using TiDB Lightning to restore data.
+For example, `s3://test1-demo1/backup-2019-12-11T04:32:12Z.tgz`.
 * `.spec.s3.endpoint`：the endpoint of S3 compatible storage service, for example, `http://minio.minio.svc.cluster.local:9000`.
 * `.spec.s3.secretName`：the name of secret which stores S3 compatible storage's access key and secret key.
+* `.spec.s3.sse`: specifies the S3 server-side encryption method.
+For example, `aws:kms`.
 * `.spec.s3.acl`: the supported access-control list (ACL) policies.

     Amazon S3 supports the following ACL options: